 The Gypsy Eccentric: In a sport long known for some eccentric and odd characters, Tyson Fury has somehow been able to stand above the rest in that unique fraternity, literally and figuratively.
 And that is why — along with his outstanding skills as a pugilist — he has become a beloved figure around the world.

-- Fury is a rarity in still owning an unbeaten record at 30-0-1 despite having faced some of the best boxers of his time.
+- Fury is a rarity in still owning an unbeaten record despite having faced some of the best boxers of his time.
 That includes Wilder and former heavyweight great Wladimir Klitschko.

-- Fury is also one of the few star boxers that has a liking for mixed martial arts, and has suggested on several occasions interest in eventually competing in the cage when he is done boxing.
+- Fury is also one of the few star boxers that have a liking for mixed martial arts and has suggested on several occasions interest in eventually competing in the cage when he is done boxing.

 - The 6-foot-9-inch champion took his varied talents to WWE in 2019 when he faced fellow big man Braun Strowman in a match that ended up being one of the best at that year’s Crown Jewel event.